memtt/malt/src/doc/directories.md

 - /src/doc : Contain all the documentation files, mostly in markdown format for doxygen and gitlab/github.
 - /src/integration : Provide some files to integrate MALT in other tools or in system.
 Currently mostly integration files with MPI and wrapper scripts to help users.
-- /src/lib : Main part of the MALT code with instrumentation library implementation (libmatt.so).
-It also provide  libmattbase.so without malloc/calloc/... wrappers linked.
+- /src/lib : Main part of the MALT code with instrumentation library implementation (libmalt.so).
+It also provide  libmaltbase.so without malloc/calloc/... wrappers linked.
 - /src/maqao : Provide the files for instrumentation with MAQAO.
 - /src/pintool : Provide the files for instrumentation with Pintool.
 - /src/trace-reader : Provide a small program to convert MALT traces into json format and to made some reduction/filtering.